dionicio/devops-new/README.md

-This a CI/CD process applied to a spring boot app built with maven, for integration was used jenkins and deployed in aws eks.
+This a CI/CD process applied to a spring boot app and built with maven, for integration was used jenkins and deployed in aws eks.

 tools list